The Bankrate promise

-Research suggests that lower-income households tend to bear the biggest burden from inflation because they rent and spend a greater share of their income on the day-to-day necessities impacted by inflation.
+Research suggests that lower-income households tend to bear the biggest burden from inflation because they rent and spend a greater share of their income on the day-to-day necessities inflation affects.

 Penn Wharton’s analysis found that low- and middle-income households’ expenses increased by about 7 percent in 2021, while the country’s top earners saw their expenses rise by 6 percent.

 An inflation calculator is a simple way to compare the buying power of money during different periods, by inputting a dollar amount and selecting the months and years for comparison.
 For instance, $10 in February 2000 had the same buying power as $16.71 in February 2022.

 What causes inflation?

 Economists like to lump the typical inflation causes into two categories: demand-pull and cost-push inflation.
 They sound wonky, but they reflect experiences that many Americans are familiar with.

 Cost-push occurs when prices increase because production is more expensive; that can include both higher wages or material prices.
 Companies pass along those higher expenses by raising prices, which then cycles back into the cost of living.